Kavindu9/Kavindu9/README.md

      permissions and set it to "Read and write permissions".
-  The dashboard banner itself already animates on its own: the gauges sweep in on load, the status dot pulses, the "Now Building" bars move like a live equalizer, and the terminal cursor blinks — no setup needed for any of that, it's baked into the SVG.
+  The dashboard banner itself already animates on its own: the gauges sweep in on load, the status dot pulses, the "Now Building" bars move like a live equalizer, and the terminal cursor blinks.
+The three proficiency panels further down (Front-End / Back-End / Database) animate the same way — each bar fills in on load, cascading top to bottom.
+None of that needs setup, it's baked into the SVGs.
   Everything else is already filled in from what you'd told me.
 -->